mimiyang/mimiyang.github.io/index.md

 **Features:**

 - Arrange more than one d3.js graph on a web page.
 Take the graph for european leagues as example.
 It combines 9 graphs together.
+The plot below shows svg image of one stacked area chart.
 ![](svg.jpg)